zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_IV_en-US_Implications_and_Sovereignty.md

     ────────────────────
     We change what is POSSIBLE and what is PROBABLE.
     We never change what is CHOSEN.

+    We may remember what happened in our universe.
+    We never declare that memory to be their destiny.

     The choice remains theirs.
     Always.